nrosenstein-stuff/telegram-dachau_impf_bot/README.md

 manually.

-The architecture allows that other portals for vaccination signup could be supported easily, but we would probably need to add functionality to subscribe to a subset of available portals relevant for the user instead of sending them any and all available slots as is the case right now.
+The architecture allows that other portals for vaccination signup could be supported easily, but we would probably need to add functionality to subscribe to a subset of available portals.

 ![Demo](.img/demo.png)